RubixML/ML/README.md

 ##### Continuous *Only*

 ##### Parameters:
-This Transformer does not have any parameters.
+This transformer does not have any parameters.

 ##### Additional Methods:
-This Transformer does not have any additional methods.
+This transformer does not have any additional methods.

 ##### Example:
 ```php